CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ## SwiftPM

-[Swift Package Manager](https://swift.org/package-manager/) is official dependency manager provided by Apple.
+[Swift Package Manager](https://swift.org/package-manager/) is the official dependency manager provided by Apple.
 It works on a similar basis as Cocoapods.
 Each framework or app is described with its dependencies in Package.swift file and compiled during the build.
 The benefit of using SwiftPM is that it can be used for scripts development or even cross-platform development, while Cocopods are AppleOS dependent.
-Nevertheless, SwiftPM can be used for iOS/macOS development with an ease.
-In comparision with Cocoapods, SwiftPM does not require extra actions in order to fetch the dependencies, Xcode simply takes care of it.
-SwiftPM also does not require to use Workspace for development as it directly adds the dependencies to the current Xcode project while Cocopods requires to work in a Xcode's workspace as the Pods are attached as a standalone project that contains all the binaries.
+Nevertheless, SwiftPM can be used for iOS/macOS development with ease.
+In comparison with Cocoapods, SwiftPM does not require extra actions in order to fetch the dependencies, Xcode simply takes care of it.
+SwiftPM also does not require to use of Workspace for development as it directly adds the dependencies to the current Xcode project while Cocopods requires to work in an Xcode's workspace as the Pods are attached as a standalone project that contains all the binaries.

 One of the example projects using the SwiftPM for cross-platform development is the Swift server-side web framework, [Vapor](https://github.com/vapor/vapor).
-Vapor runs happily on both, macOS and linux instances.
-Nevertheless, developing Swift code for both platform might not be as easy as you imagine.
+Vapor runs happily on both, macOS and Linux instances.
+Nevertheless, developing Swift code for both platforms might not be as easy as you imagine.
 There is a lot of differences in the Foundation developed for Apple OSes and Linux versions.
 Therefore, some alignments might be necessary in order to run the code on both systems which can be the reason why some libraries cannot be simply used on both systems, but that was just a side note.

 ![SwiftPM with Vapor application](assets/SwiftPM.png)

 ## Conclusion

-This chapter gave an introduction into the most common package managers that could be used for managing 3rd party frameworks with an ease.
+This chapter gave an introduction to the most common package managers that could be used for managing 3rd party frameworks with ease.
 Choosing the right one might, unfortunately, not be as obvious as we would wish for.
-There are trade-offs for each one of them, however, choosing Cocopods or SwiftPM at start and then potentially replacing some of the big libraries with Carthage, such that the compile time can be decreased might be a good way to go.
-That being said, with the hybrid approach, project benefits from both which could speed up the everyday development dramatically.
+There are trade-offs for each one of them, however, choosing Cocopods or SwiftPM at the start and then potentially replacing some of the big libraries with Carthage, such that the compile-time can be decreased might be a good way to go.
+That being said, with the hybrid approach, the project benefits from both which could speed up everyday development dramatically.

 \newpage
 # Design Patterns

 Design patterns help developers to solve complex problems in a known, organised and structural way.
 Furthermore, when new developers are onboarded, they might already know the patterns used for solving such problem which helps them to gain the speed and confidence for development in the new codebase.

-Purpose of this book is not to focus on design patterns in detail as there are plenty of books about them already.
-However, some patterns that are particularly useful when developing on such modular architecture are highlighted in here.
+The purpose of this book is not to focus on design patterns in detail as there are plenty of books about them already.
+However, some patterns that are particularly useful when developing such modular architecture are highlighted here.

 ## Coordinator

-First of all, let us have a look at Coordinator pattern.
-One of the well known navigation pattern of all times when it comes to iOS development.
-Coordinator as it's name says takes care of coordinating the user's flow through out the app.
+First of all, let us have a look at the Coordinator pattern.
+One of the well-known navigation pattern of all times when it comes to iOS development.
+Coordinator as its name says takes care of coordinating the user's flow throughout the app.
 In our Application Framework, each domain framework can be represented by its coordinator as an entry point to that domain.
-Coordinator can then internally instantiate view controllers so as their view models and coordinate the presentation flow.
-For the client, who is using it, all the necessary complexity is abstracted and held at one place.
-Coordinator's usually needs to be triggered to take the charge with `start` method.
-Such method could also provide an option for a `link` or a `route` which is a deep link whose the coordinator can decide to handle or not.
+The coordinator can then internally instantiate view controllers so as their view models and coordinate the presentation flow.
+For the client, who is using it, all the necessary complexity is abstracted and held in one place.
+Coordinators usually need to be triggered to take the charge with `start` method.
+Such a method could also provide an option for a `link` or a `route` which is a deep link whose the coordinator can decide to handle or not.

-While there are many different implementations of such pattern, for the sake of the example and our CosmonautApp I chose the simplest implementation.
+While there are many different implementations of such a pattern, for the sake of the example and our CosmonautApp I chose the simplest implementation.

 First, let us have a look at some protocols:
 File: `core/UIComponents/UIComponents/Source/Coordinator.swift`